 2. What are the considerations for the 3 critical components of security - Confidentiality, Integrity, and Availability (CIA)?

 3. Are provisions in place for logging, auditing and monitoring aspects during and after the cloud migration?

 4. Could there be any business continuity and legal implications if your data storage is “cross border” and infrastructure becomes unavailable?

 5. Have you considered exploiting this opportunity to achieve compliance, improved security posture and cost benefits?

 Migrating to the Cloud represents a great opportunity for most organisations, from a number of business and operational facets.
 However the process is fraught with risk unless thorough advance planning and preparation is conducted with regards to security.
-To discuss how we have assisted clients ensure they have a positive outcome from a migration exercise contact Steve Macmillan.
+To discuss how we have assisted clients ensure they have a positive outcome from a migration exercise, contact us.